Distributed State Estimation for Linear Time-invariant Systems with Aperiodic Sampled Measurement: Conclusions

 \section{Conclusions}

-In this paper, a distributed state estimation problem with the jointly observable assumption has been investigated for sampled-data systems.
-A maximum allowable sampling period for all agents is given to guarantee the convergence of the estimation error as long as the sampling periods of all agents are smaller than this upper bound.
+In this paper, a distributed state estimation problem subject to a joint observability assumption has been investigated for sampled-data systems.
+An estimated allowable sampling bound for all agents is given to guarantee the convergence of the estimation error as long as the sampling periods of all agents are smaller than this upper bound.
 A distributed control law based on the distributed observer was synthesized to solve a cooperative tracking problem.
-We have relaxed the observable assumption in \cite{su2011cooperative} and \cite{ding2013network} into a jointly observable assumption.
-Although no agents can measure the entire output of the LTI system to be observed , each agent can asymptotically synthesize the state of the system using only its aperiodic sampled (inadequate) measurements and its neighbors' estimation even when local measurements do not satisfy the Kalman observability condition.
+The result relaxes the observability assumption required in \cite{su2011cooperative} and \cite{ding2013network} to a joint observability assumption.
+Although no agents can measure the entire output of the LTI system to be observed, each agent can asymptotically estimate the state of the system using only its aperiodic sampled measurements and its neighbors' estimation even when local measurements do not satisfy the Kalman observability condition.